Your Comprehensive Guide to Getting Married in Missouri

 • Public officials: Public officials whose powers include the solemnization of marriages, such as mayors and city judges.

-• Religious leaders: Members of religious denominations or Native American nations or tribes recognized by the state, including ministers ordained online by Universal Life Church Ministries (or American Marriage Ministries).
+• Religious leaders: Members of religious denominations or Native American nations or tribes recognized by the state, including ministers ordained online by The Provenance Center.

 How to become an officiant in Missouri